innoreq/IRScrollableTabView/README.md

 ## Purpose

 A tab view where the tab bar can be scrolled and thus provide many tab items.

 The selected index is provided through the service and can be used to determine the destination view to display.

 It is realized in pure SwiftUI and shows how PreferenceKeys can be used to adopt a container to its children's sizes.

+The number of tab items is currently limited to 15 (well, should be sufficient, actually...)

 ![Example Image](Sample.png)